4 min read

 What Actually Matters

-Prioritize content over performance theater.
-One hour spent improving your content will beat ten hours optimizing CWV scores.
-(Same goes for most technical SEO.)
+Prioritize content over performance theater, because one hour spent improving your content will beat ten hours spent optimizing CWV scores, which is also true for most technical SEO, but nobody wants to hear that because it implies they've been wasting their time.

 Core Web Vitals is Google convincing you to pay a tax for something that barely affects rankings.
 Don't fall for it.